MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-bot-api/get-a-bot-question.md

 The response is the question in a chat bot.

-If the question is being process, the answers list is empty and the response HTTP status is 202 Accepted.
-You should keep calling this API to check the status of the question.
+If the question is being processed, the answers list is empty and the HTTP response status is 202 Accepted.
+Keep calling this API to check the status of the question.

 ```json
 {